mm6/ethereum-lab3-hardhat/README.md

              Primary currency
           Advanced
-             Clear activity and nonce data from current account and network Reveal secret recovery phrase (SRP)
+             Clear activity and nonce data from current account and network You may need to clear the nonce if you get a failed transaction.
+Each time you start the server, it wants the first nonce to be zero.
+             Reveal secret recovery phrase (SRP)
              SRP is deterministic and may be used to generate many key pairs (without randomness)